Search website by keyword

 Wendy is a resident of the Town of Sidney and is proud to also have her legal practice part of the local business community.

-Appointed by the Government of Canada
+Appointed by the Province of British Columbia

 Nominated by the Town of Sidney